How Does Junk Removal Work?

 How to choose a junk removal company

-In addition to reading online reviews, ask the company about its environmental practices.
-Does it recycle or donate most items?
-Friedman adds that “reputable companies are committed to sustainable practices.”
+Ask the company about its environmental practices, such as if it recycles or donates items.
+Friedman said that reputable companies are committed to sustainable practices.

 Once you’ve narrowed down your search, request an onsite quote from at least three companies.
 Be sure to ask if there are any potential fees you may have to pay that are not included in the quote.